ejmarino/bootstrap/src/datepicker/docs/readme.md

  	_(Defaults: true)_ :
  	Whether to display week numbers.

+ * `current-date`
+ 	_(Defaults: function() { new Date(); } )_ :
+ 	Function that DatePicker calls when requires the current date (to highlight current date in calendar for example).
+Can be replaced to allow the application simulate work in different time as if it were today.

  * `starting-day`
  	_(Defaults: 0)_ :
  	Starting day of the week from 0-6 (0=Sunday, ..., 6=Saturday).